 PHW Individual Mini-Grant

-Individual faith communities who are a part of The PHW Collaborative are eligible to apply for a mini-grant of up to $1,000 every 12 months.
+Individual faith communities who are a part of The PHW Collaborative are eligible to apply for a mini-grant every 12 months.

-You will receive a link to the grant application via email.
+You will receive a link to the grant application in your Collaborative Pledge acceptance email.
 If you cannot find the link, please email email@example.com.
 Remember, you must be active in The PHW Collaborative (meaning you submitted a Collaborative Pledge within the last 12 months) before you can apply for a mini-grant.

 Yearly Grant Cycles: